berlinplan/berlinplan.github.io/readme.md

 #### Alms of science is its distribution (200)

-> This book is for free.
+> This content is for free.

-## Did you get this book on the street?
+## Did you get this Page on the street?

 You can consider sending a compensation amount to the effort of the person who gave it to you.